2 Week Itinerary In Thailand For First Timers

 Health Precautions

-• You should also take precautions when it comes to your health in Thailand.
-Luckily, most Thai pharmacies employ English-speaking staff, but it’s always best to avoid a trip to the doctor or pharmacist in the first place.
+You should also take precautions when it comes to your health in Thailand.

-• Staying hydrated at all times is very important considering the heat, and you should, of course, apply sunscreen regularly.
-This is necessary even if the weather is overcast.
+- Staying hydrated at all times is very important considering the heat, and apply sunscreen regularly, even if the weather is overcast.

-• While malaria is not a health concern in most regions of Thailand, it’s still a good idea to wear mosquito repellent during your stay.
-After all, you don’t want to spend your entire vacation feeling itchy.
-Around February-March, there will be a lot of mosquitos.
+- Malaria is not a health concern in most regions of Thailand, but it’s still a good idea to wear mosquito repellent when possible.
+There will be the most mosquitos from February-March.

 Frequently Asked Questions